The best pancakes in Manchester and where to find them

 Available from 28 February to 2 March at all Manchester sites, be quick – before they’re all gone.

-Canadians are famous for their pancakes and the selection at Moose does not disappoint.
+Canadians are famous for their pancakes and the selection at Moose in Manchester is up there with the best.
 Made fresh to order, think a stack of three dusted with icing sugar and served with Canadian butter.

 Whether you opt for savoury or sweet toppings maple syrup on the side is pretty much a given (yes, even with your eggs and bacon) and we’re absolutely here for it.